smailalijagic/smailalijagic/README.md

 - Desktop applications (JavaFX)
 - some other stuff...

+## 🎓 Education
+- Bachelor of Science in informatics (major information systems)
+- Master of Science in informatics (major secure and reliable systems) starting in 2025
+- PhD?
+Who knows!
+It would be nice though.

 ## Some Project Ideas
 Feel free to do them on your own.